 Vertere are the main vinyl front end product range for Kantata Audio.
 Its easy to understand why - its a very well respected brand that offers a very clear (sorry, no pun was intended there) range from the mid to the very much higher end, be that turntable itself, arm, cartridge or phono stage choices.

-The system supporting the Vertere demos was another showing from mbl - here the N15 mono power amplifiers, N11 pre-amplifier and very large 101 speakers provided the route for us to hear the differences Vertere wished to demonstrate.
-It was capable of doing that but I did find it generally uninspiring and not at all as I've hear 101s sound before, which were more in keeping with the sound from the full mbl system noted above.
+The system supporting the Vertere demos was another showing from mbl - here the N15 mono power amplifiers, N11 pre-amplifier and very large R101 E MkII speakers provided the route for us to hear the differences Vertere wished to demonstrate.
+It was capable of providing that support for the demos.

 The room dominating mbl 101